What is recreational land?

-What should I look for when buying recreational land?
+What should I look for when buying land?

-Knowing what regulations and restrictions impact a property is one of the most important things to look for.
+Knowing what zoning regulations and restrictions impact a property is one of the most important things to look for.
 These regulations can impact everything from build-ability to what you are allowed to hunt.
-Work with someone on our team who can help you find a property zoned right for your intended use.
+Work with a land expert in your area who can help you find a property zoned right for your intended use.

 If you want to use the land for hunting, keep an eye out for animals and things animals like.
 Food plots, a good source of water, and cover for animals to feel safe in is key for attracting game to your land.

 Good neighbors can also make or break a recreational property.
 If the property is part of a managed neighborhood, that’s a great sign that they are dedicated to helping everyone in that community and their land to thrive.
 Bad neighbors (for example, poachers, people who make noises that scare animals or disturb the natural peace, or people that dump waste into the river) can ruin an otherwise perfect property.